managed-gitops-test-data/deployment-permutations-C/README.md

 - branchB
 - branchC

-Each branch contains three folders, with a `ConfigMap` resource and a `kustomization.yaml` defined within each folder:
+Each branch contains three folders, with 2 `ConfigMap` resources and a `kustomization.yaml` defined within each folder:
 ```
 .
 ├── pathA